nurSaadat/sp2020quantum/README.md

 # System requirements

-All of our program components are written in Python because the IBM Q API is designed so it can be used in Python programs extensively.
-Our graphical interface supports any given operating system and hardware which supports Python.
-For the graphical implementation, our visualization tool relies on third-party GUI library Dear PyGui.
-For the algorithm implementation, our tool requires internet connection with IBM Q servers.
+All of the program components are written in Python because the IBM Q API is designed so it can be used in Python programs extensively.
+The graphical interface supports any given operating system and hardware which supports Python.
+For the graphical implementation, the visualization tool relies on third-party GUI library Dear PyGui.
+For the algorithm implementation, the tool requires internet connection with IBM Q servers.